spree/spree/guides/content/developer/tutorials/security.markdown

 The trick to adding custom authorization rules is to add an `AbilityDecorator` to your extension and then to register these abilities.
-The following code is an example of how to restrict access so that only the owner of the artwork can update it or to view it.
+The following code is an example of how to restrict access so that only the owner of the artwork can update it or view it.

 ```ruby
 class AbilityDecorator